slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - When we listen to the regrets of the elderly and dying, they invariably lament on what they neglected to do, not what they did.
 - Time never has, and never will solve a damn thing.
-> *'I wonder how many people I've looked at all my life and never seen.' -- John Steinbeck* -->
+> *'I wonder how many people I've looked at all my life and never seen.' -- John Steinbeck*
+> *'When you’re young, you have so much time but never enough money.
+When you’re old you have money but never enough time.' -- Jon Boorman*
+-->